-survey-based measures of regulatory focus (using Lockwood et al.'s (2002) measure) and other personality and self-evaluative traits (Big Five personality, core self-evaluation, positive and negative affectivity).
+Having established the content validity of the word list, the third and final step involved evaluating the convergent and discriminant validity of our measure.
+To do so, we recruited 174 undergraduate students enrolled in a management course.
+Participants first provided a writing sample (which was content analyzed using the LIWC software to derive implicit promotion and prevention scores) and then completed survey-based measures of regulatory focus (using Lockwood et al.'s, 2002, measure) and other personality and self-evaluative traits (Big Five personality, core self-evaluation, positive and negative affectivity).
 For the writing sample, participants were instructed to write at least 10 sentences in response to the following statement: "What are some of the most important issues facing you regarding your education and university classes in the next few years?
 How will you address those issues?"
-Responding to this statement required participants to be forward-looking, to discuss their current situation, and to specify action plans that they intend to implement, which parallels the type of discussion that is commonly included in letters to shareholders.
+Responding to this statement required participants to be forward-looking, to discuss their current situation, and to specify action plans that they plan to implement, which parallels the type of discussion that is commonly included in letters to shareholders.

 We assessed the convergent and discriminant validity of our implicit measure (LIWC) via correlation and regression analyses.
 First, we examined inter-correlations among the individual difference variables.
-The implicit promotion score was significantly related to the promotion survey score (r=.38, p<.01), but not the prevention survey score (r=.01, n.s.).
-The implicit prevention score was related to the prevention survey score (r=.41, p<.01) but not the promotion survey score (r=-.11, n.s.).
+The implicit promotion score was significantly related to the promotion survey score (r = .38, p < .01), but not the prevention survey score (r = .01, ns).
+The implicit prevention score was related to the prevention survey score (r = .41, p < .01) but not the promotion survey score (r = .11, ns).
 The magnitudes of the correlations observed between the implicit (LIWC) and explicit (survey) measures of promotion focus (r = .38) and prevention focus (r = .41) are comparable to the implicit-explicit correlations reported in a meta-analysis by Hofmann, Gawronski, Gschwendner, Le, and Schmitt (2005).

-Second, we regressed the implicit values on the survey scores of the other traits.
+Second, we regressed the implicit scores on the survey scores of the other traits.
 We entered the personality, core self-evaluation, and affectivity scores in step 1, followed by the regulatory focus scores in step 2.
-When the promotion implicit score was regressed on the set of traits, the promotion focus survey score was the only significant predictor ($\beta = .44$, p < .01).
-Similarly, when the prevention implicit score was the dependent variable, the prevention focus survey score was the only significant predictor ($\beta = .40$, p <.01).
+When the promotion implicit score was regressed on the set of traits, the promotion focus survey score was the only significant predictor ( $\beta$ = .44, p < .01).
+Similarly, when the prevention implicit score was the dependent variable, the prevention focus survey score was the only significant predictor ( $\beta$ = .40, p < .01).
 Taken together, the results of our bivariate and multivariate analyses suggest that the implicit scores show convergent validity (they relate in expected ways to survey scores of regulatory focus) and discriminant validity (they are weakly related or unrelated to survey scores of other personality traits).

 The results of the aforementioned steps provide confidence in the validity of our CEO regulatory focus dictionaries.
-The values used in our analysis for CEO Promotion Focus and CEO Prevention Focus are the percentage of words within each letter to shareholders found in the respective dictionary.
+The values used in our analysis for CEO Promotion Focus and CEO Prevention Focus are the percentage of words within each letter to the shareholder found in the respective dictionary.
 Our dictionary also captured alternative tenses of the words used.
 For example, our dictionary included the word "accomplish" but also captured "accomplished" and "accomplishments."
-Some illustrative examples from letters to shareholders in our sample provide further clarity as to how regulatory focus can be seen in writing.
-For example, in Rockwell Medical Technologies's 2007 letter to shareholders.
-CEO Robert L. Chioini writes:
+Some illustrative examples from letters to the shareholders in our sample provide further clarity as to how regulatory focus can be seen in writing.
+For example, in

+Rockwell Medical Technologies 2007 letter to the shareholder, CEO Robert L. Chioini writes: